prototypefund/Digital_Bargeld-docs/api-merchant.rst

   **Response**

   :status 200 OK:
-    The refund amount has been increased, the backend responds with a `RefundConfirmation`_
+    The refund amount has been increased, the backend responds with a `MerchantRefundResponse`_
   :status 400 Bad request:
     The refund amount is not consistent: it is not bigger than the previous one.